0xpradish/Milkopolis/README.md

 - Collect milk (M key) to replenish your energy.
 - Shoot fireballs (Spacebar) at snails to earn points.
-- Avoid snowballs and snails to prevent losing health.
+- Avoid snails to prevent losing health.

 ## Credits